EnriqueRDL/Project-Proper/goals.md

 - Servers
 	- Find the difference between servers and hosting
 	- Find out what are the best server providers
+	- Creating your own server (for development and hosting)
+		- Nginx
+		- Apache

 - NAS
 	- Find out how NASs work
 	- Find out how to create a NAS
 	- Learn NAS vulnerabilities
 	- Learn NAS best practicies
+	- NFS
+	- Samba

 - Networks
 	- Learn how networks work in general